 I wrote this guide to turn confusing claims and scattered tips into clear, practical steps you can use.

-I want you to know how to vet practitioners and naturopaths, and when an approach can safely complement conventional medical care.
-I explain key terms used by naturopathic doctors and naturopathic physicians so titles and training don’t blur your judgement.
+I want you to be able to vet practitioners and naturopaths effectively, and to know when a natural approach can safely complement conventional medical care.
+I also explain common titles and what to expect from different levels of training (for example, how naturopathic doctors and naturopathic physicians may differ in education and scope) so titles don’t blur your judgement.

 Information about therapies and products should not replace advice from a registered health professional.
-Always seek diagnosis and guidance from registered providers to check suitability, especially if you take prescription medicines.
+Always get a diagnosis and suitability check from registered providers before changing treatment, especially if you take prescription medicines.

-- I share how I evaluate claims, check ingredient quality, and read labels to spot red flags.
+- I explain how I evaluate claims, check ingredient quality, and read labels to spot red flags.

-- I emphasise working with doctors, other providers, and registered practitioners to keep care safe and coordinated.
+- I emphasise working with doctors, pharmacists, and other providers so care stays safe and coordinated.

 Natural medicine